CaptainCodeman/svelte-api-keys/README.md

 // identical to new Refill(30 / MINUTE, 10)
 ```

 With no other parameters, this applies rate limiting globally to the app - the limit would be shared for any endpoints using it (a separate count is kept for each API key though).
 If the call is approved, the endpoint request will complete as normal.
-If there are insufficient tokens in the bucket, the server will send a `429 Too Many Requests` response to indicate that the client needs to wait.
+If there are insufficient tokens in the bucket, the server will send a `429 Too Many Requests` response to indicate that the client needs to back-off and wait.
 Appropriate HTTP headers will be added to each response to communicate the limits to the caller - this can be used to avoid making a request that would not be approved, by waiting for the indicated time (how long before the token bucket will refill enough to allow it).

 But we can do more ...

 #### Cost Per Endpoint

 Not all API calls are equal, some may be more expensive and you want to account for this in the rate limiting.
-One easy way to do that is to just apply a different cost, or consuming more tokens from the bucket.
+One easy way to do that is to just apply a different cost - consuming more tokens from the bucket.
 By default, 1 token is consumed per call, but this can be overridden:

 ```ts
 await locals.api.cost(5).approve(limit)
 ```

 If the refill rate was 3 per second, with a size capacity of 10, this would allow 2 initial calls to be made after which they would need to wait 1⅔ seconds between each.
-Again, this limit would be shared, so more of the smaller cost endpoints could be called in a shorter time.
+Again, this limit would be shared, so more of the smaller cost endpoints could be called in the same period of time.

 But we can do more ...